A possessive adjective is a grammatical feature used to indicate a relationship of ownership or possession.

 Possessive is a grammatical feature used to indicate a relationship of ownership or possession.
 Below shows how to use possessive adjectives, possessive pronouns, and possessive apostrophe in American Sign Language (ASL).

 A possessive adjective is used to describe a noun.
 E.g. my, his, its, and so on.
 Unlike the personal pronouns (using finger-pointing), the possessive adjectives usues the whole "B-thumb" handshape.

 MY, YOUR, HIS/HER, ITS, OUR

 Unlike the possessive pronouns (e.g. mine, yours, hers, theirs, etc.) in ASL, the movement for most possessive adjectives is generally once, whereas the movement is generally twice for the possessive pronouns (mine, yours, etc.)

-This can be glossed as child poss mother.
-It can be then re-interpreted as child's mother or, though not directly translated as, mother of a/the child.
+This is glossed as child poss mother which is translated into English child's mother or, though not directly translated as, mother of a/the child.